originalnicodr/RELit/README.md

 ---

+**NOTE**: You're not allowed to re-host this mod anywhere else, be it Nexus or your own site or on some discord or whatever else you can come up with.

 RELit is a powerful tool to create spotlight and pointlights in RE powered games.
 Please read the requirements and how to install it.

 RELit was written by [Originalnicodr](https://github.com/originalnicodr) and [Otis_inf](https://github.com/FransBouma).